Sitecore/developer-portal/data/markdown/pages/learn/faq/xm-cloud/development.md

 Sitecore recommends using JSS and Headless SXA, which come as part of the XM Cloud offering.

-More information about XM Cloud can be found [here](https://developers.sitecore.com/content-management/xm-cloud) Please check also the [XM Cloud Documentation](https://doc.sitecore.com/xmc/en/developers/xm-cloud/getting-started-with-xm-cloud.html)
+More information about XM Cloud can be found [here](https://developers.sitecore.com/content-management/xm-cloud) Please check also the [SitecoreAI Documentation](https://doc.sitecore.com/sai/en/developers/sitecoreai/getting-started-with-xm-cloud.html)

 ## What is the recommended approach for new Sitecore implementations today (Headless, MVC, SXA) to upgrade to XM Cloud?